rpearce/robertwpearce.com/posts/2017-12-16-elm-geocoding-and-darksky-pt-4.md

 ---
 author: "Robert Pearce"
 authorTwitter: "@RobertWPearce"
+description: "In Part 4 we ectract our Elm code for clarity"
+image: "/images/field-road-rain.jpg"
+keywords: "elm, elm tutorial, elmlang, elm geocoding, elm darksky, elm weather, elm functional programming"
+photoCredit: "Pop & Zebra"
+photoWebsite: "https://unsplash.com/@popnzebra"
 title: "Elm, Geocoding & DarkSky: Pt.
 4 – Extracting our Elm Code"
-date:         2017-12-16
-image:        /images/field-road-rain.jpg
-description:  In Part 4 we ectract our Elm code for clarity
-keywords:     elm, elm tutorial, elmlang, elm geocoding, elm darksky, elm weather, elm functional programming
-photoCredit:  Pop & Zebra
-photoWebsite: "https://unsplash.com/@popnzebra"
 ---

 This is part 4 of a multipart series where we will be building a small weather forecast app using [Elm](http://elm-lang.org/), [Google's Geocoding API](https://developers.google.com/maps/documentation/geocoding/start) and the [DarkSky API](https://darksky.net/dev/).
 Instead of doing everything in one massive post, I've broken the steps down into parts of a series.
 Here is the series plan: